 7. St James Area – West

 From Castle Street, the Dour goes through a culvert, initially diagonally then straightens up to re-emerge in St James’ Lane.
 Before Castle Street was built, between 1830 and 1835, Stembrook extended to Dolphin Lane.
 Following the opening of Castle Street into Market Square the southern section of Stembrook to Dolphin Lane was renamed Dolphin Place.
 In ancient times Dolphin Lane was a narrow road between the town and the Castle but with the development of the Eastbrook harbour, the much wider St James Street to the south, evolved.
 By the 17th century this was the main thoroughfare linking the town to the Castle, St. James (old) Church, the nearby maritime community and the roads eastwards along the coast.
 A century later, the St James area was an upmarket residential area and although the grand mansions were replaced by houses and commercial businesses, up until World War II, it was relatively prosperous too.
 However, during World War II much of the area was totally devastated with only properties at the Castle end surviving.
-Today, St James’ Street main legacy is that of its name, which has since been given to the long awaited £53million St James retail and leisure shopping park that opened in 2018.
+Today, St James’ Street main legacy is that of its name, which has been given to the long awaited £53million St James retail and leisure shopping park that opened in 2018.
 Sadly, all traces of Dolphin Lane was eradicated in the name of progress.